 Classroom and Aircraft based

-On completion of this Bombardier Challenger 300 / 350 B1/B2 Theoretical & Practical Training course each participant will have gained knowledge on:
+On completion of this Gulfstream G650 B1 B2 Theoretical and Practical Training course each participant will have gained knowledge on:

 A detailed overview and understanding of the aircraft’s systems.
 Students will be able to explain the operation of every system and its main components as well as identifying their locations.
 Both B1 Mechanical and B2 Avionics will be covered to Level III detail.